March 2, 2017 by John Crapper

-Critics are expert pessimists.
+Cynics are expert pessimists.
 Their argument can be boiled down to one succinct sentence: Bend over and kiss your ass goodbye.

 They stand ready to give all kinds of reasons why it won’t work.
 They tell you everything they think is wrong with your ideas.

 Well, I just read an article appearing in Harper’s Magazine written by Rebecca Solnit entitled The Habits of Highly Cynical People.
 In that article she stated the following:

 We live in a time when the news media and other purveyors of conventional wisdom like to report on the future more than the past.
 They draw on polls and false analogies to announce what is going to happen next, and their frequent errors — about the unelectability of Barack Obama, say, or the inevitability of the Keystone XL pipeline — don’t seem to impede their habit of prophecy or our willingness to abide them.
 “We don’t actually know” is their least favorite thing to report.

 Non-pundits, too, use bad data and worse analysis to pronounce with great certainty on future inevitabilities, present impossibilities, and past failures.
 The mind-set behind these statements is what I call naïve cynicism.
 It bleeds the sense of possibility and maybe the sense of responsibility out of people. (emphasis mine)

 Her concept of naive cynicism gave me a new way to look at the cynics amongst us and personally gave me a healthier perspective as I get ready to do battle against the war posed by the Trump administration against our environment.